cerisara/DragonGoApp/README.md

 * status: look at the next games where it's your turn
 * download the sgf of these games
 * javascript goban based on eidogo to try some variations, and select the move you want to play
-* upload your chosen move, or upload a pass move, or resign, or skip this game
+* upload your chosen move, or send a pass move, or resign, or skip this game
+* automatic detection of scoring phase after two passes; then mouse cliks = mark dead stones
+* unread messages are downloaded and shown; you can then mark them as read or no.
+* support for receiving games invitations: you can accept, decline or skip.
+* automatically goes to the last move played after downloading a game
+* nice support of network errors with "short" timeout and no crash

 Thanks to the integrated eidogo editor, the following features are also supported: